carlrice/500e-can-bus/README.md

-# 500e CAN bus snippets
+# Fiat 500e CAN bus notes

 ### Message decoding
 You can find my living document [here](https://docs.google.com/spreadsheets/d/12NPhM8Nom-K4TzoWUFvXqUXVt-HyTaEw7aM3jxspBx4/) which includes documentation many passive and queried data points.
 Some are probably wrong, please verify if you are able.
 Included in the document are messages for remote lock, unlock, and preconditioning which seem to be of most interest to people.